mozilla-services/docs/source/storage/apis-2.0.rst

     - **full**: any value.
 If provided then the response will be a list of full BSO objects rather than a list of ids.

-    - **limit**: an integer.
-At most that many objects will be returned.
+    - **limit**: a positive integer.
+At most that many objects will be. returned.
 If more than that many objects matched the query, an *X-Next-Offset* header will be returned.

     - **offset**: a string, as returned in the *X-Next-Offset* header of a previous request using the **limit** parameter.